jonzink/ExoMult/README.md

 ### Prerequisites

-To run the software begin by install R. The latest version of R can be downloaded from:
+To run the software begin by installing R. The latest version of R can be downloaded from:
 ```
 https://www.r-project.org
 ```